Vantiq/vantiq-extension-sources/jmsSource/README.md

 An understanding of the VANTIQ Extension Source is assumed.
 Please read the [Extension Source README.md](../README.md) for more information.

-The user must [define the JMS Source implementation](../README.md#-defining-a-typeimplementation) in the VANTIQ Modelo IDE.
+The user must [define the JMS Source implementation](../README.md#-defining-a-typeimplementation).
 For an example of the definition, please see the [*jmsImpl.json*](src/test/resources/jmsImpl.json) file located in the *src/test/resources* directory.

 Additionally, an example project named *jmsExample.zip* can be found in the *src/test/resources* directory.